RobotCasserole1736/RobotCasserole1736.github.io/index.md

 # Welcome New Students!

-Thank you for coming by our open house!
-We are reviewing applications for this year's team.
+The 2023-2024 Team Roster has been set, check your emails for more info.

-Please [reach out to us](https://robotcasserole.org/contact.html) if you have not recieved a link to apply to the team.
+Please [reach out to us](https://robotcasserole.org/contact.html) if you have not heard from us.

 {% include youtube_embed.html embedLink="https://www.youtube.com/embed/3XNUWOozyOQ" %}